ramanakshay/canvas-template/README.md

 ## Usage

-To create a new project, run the `canvas init` command and pick your template.
-No need to create a directory first; Canvas will do it for you.
+To create a new project, simply run the `canvas init` command and select your template.
+Canvas will automatically create the project directory for you.

 ```
 canvas init [sl|ssl|rl]
 ```

-**Example:** The following settings will create a project named *my_project* with the self-supervised learning (SSL) template.
+**Example:** The following command will create a project named *my_project* using the self-supervised learning (SSL) template.

 <p align="center">
 <img src="https://raw.githubusercontent.com/ramanakshay/canvas/main/docs/images/canvas_demo.png"